DeschampsJ/docker/README.md

 cd swarm
 ```
 First be sure you find the IP address wich will be used by your node to communicate with others.
 On this lab, it's the one starting by 192.168.
-Then initialise the swarm with this address.
+Then initialise the swarm with this address:
 ```bash
 docker swarm init --advertise-addr 192.168.x.xx
 ```